 Mortgage Q&A: “How to get a wholesale mortgage rate?”

-Wholesale mortgage rates tend to be considerably cheaper than their retail counterparts, though it’s never a guarantee with so many lenders out there.
+Wholesale mortgage rates tend to be considerably cheaper than their retail counterparts, though it’s never a guarantee with so many lenders out there these days.

 What Is a Wholesale Mortgage Rate?

 - It’s an interest rate offered by a mortgage broker to a homeowner

 - Via a wholesale lender partner (B2B lending channel)

 Mortgage brokers work as middlemen (and women) between homeowners and mortgage lenders.

-Typically, they have a handful of wholesale banks they work with directly, all with different rate sheets and loan programs.
+Typically, brokers have a handful of wholesale banks they work with directly, all with different rate sheets and loan programs.
+And perhaps most importantly, pricing!

-Once they begin working with a borrower, they can compare rates among these lenders and ideally provide the borrower with the lowest rate available.
+Once you begin working with a broker, they can compare rates among these lenders and ideally provide you with the lowest rate (and closing costs) available.

 So the advantage can be two-fold, as you can benefit from both access to wholesale rates and a greater number of different lender options to compare.
 And you don’t have to do the legwork!